norafrn/NHL-Stats/README.md

 # NHL-Stats
-Program to analyze statistics for the NHL hockey tournaments.
+## Project Description
+1. Program to perform data analytics on NHL (National Hockey League) statistics data
+2. It will take in a text file containing stats for a group of players as input, and will derive trends and other desriptive stats from it.